 - Emotional Coping and Emotional Intelligence

-So if you’re asking what toys are suitable for a 2 year old, the answer is simple–anything that helps them develop the skills above!
+So if you’re asking what toys are age-appropriate for a 2 year old, the answer is simple–anything that helps them develop the skills above!

 This is actually one of the coolest things about 2 year olds, and the reason it’s my favorite age so far.

 Everything can be fun!
-Educational gifts are especially fun because 2 year olds are developing SO rapidly.
+Educational gifts are especially enjoyable because 2 year olds are developing SO rapidly.

-He learned to tap to the beat, sing mostly on key, and keep rhythm.
+He also learned to tap to the beat, sing mostly on key, and keep rhythm.

 2-year-old brains are learning every second of every day, so why not give practical, educational gifts that let them have fun while developing mentally and physically?

 Their homes are already covered in toys.
 Let’s give them gifts that actually help them grow while they play!